 But perhaps the best part of the day was our trip to use the bathroom where the guys actually got challenged by some aboriginal tribe kids to play basketball!
 An hour later they were completely sweaty and euphoric from the four-on-four game.
 Sharon and I bonded with some local young girls who were more than happy to pose for a picture.
 It was truly a magical day!

-In short, it was un unforgettable weekend that I will never forget.
-Scroll down to check it out...
+In short, it was un unforgettable weekend with my Taiwan family that I will never forget.